More about Kelly:

 How “In Tandem Counseling” got its name:

 One time I bought my husband a GPS unit (those super cool devices we needed before we had smart phones!).
 He wisely traded this gift with a friend for a tandem bicycle; a beautiful, vintage, brown, one-speed, Schwinn Twin!
 We love our tandem bike, but it caused us some conflict early on.
 We had to learn how to communicate clearly, work together as a team, and offer each other support, especially going up hills on a 1970’s Schwinn Twin with only one speed!
 (No matter how badly my legs were burning, I would hear him yell from the front seat, “Are you pedaling?”)!
 We learned a lot about ourselves and each other by riding our tandem bike around town.
 We had to balance together on turns, began to cheer each other on during the uphill burn, communicate when and where our next move would be, when it was time to put on the brakes, and what sort of obstacles or traffic was coming our way.
-All in all, we found that tandem biking was great for our marriage!
+All in all, we found that tandem biking was great for our relationship!

 When I was dreaming about going into private practice and thinking about what I wanted to offer as a therapist, I was reminded of our experiences on the tandem bike.
 My approach to therapy is very similar.
 When I am working with couples, I want to help create that same dynamic of healthy communication, teamwork, and support.
-And even when working one on one with an individual, I think therapy is about teamwork, support, and healthy communication.
+And when working one on one with an individual, I think therapy is about teamwork, support, and healthy communication.
 You get to tell me what you need and want, too!
 And when we work together, we go new places!